How Much Does a Business Coach Cost?

 One of the components that drives price differentiation is how the specific coaching is presented.
 Some coaches require an hourly investment.
 Similar to an attorney, this may lead to clock-watching and minimums.
 Others structure their fees on a monthly basis which may provide more flexibility in terms of the time provided and how the guidance is delivered.

 Whichever coaching program you select should be done with the intent of making it a profitable experience.
-In other words – over time it should have a negative cost.
+In other words – over time it should produce a profit for you.
 It will take a few months to make the necessary adjustments in what you are doing and how you are doing it – but the experience should enable the owner to produce a positive ROI.

 That said – how ROI is measured depends on your goals.
 For example, some owners might choose reducing their workload from 60 hours a week to 40 hours (or less) instead of hard cash.
 (If you could have a business that works without you having to be there – what would that be worth to you?)